TheBestTvarynka/tbt/content/posts/how-rdp-scard-logon-works/index.md

 ## RDP NLA

 Now we need to understand how the scard authorization works.
-Without this knowledge we can't move further.
-The RDP is very complicated thing.
+Without this knowledge, we can't move further.
+The RDP is very complicated.
 So, I'll focus my attention only on scard-related things.

 So, the first thing you need to know is [Network Level Authentication](https://en.wikipedia.org/wiki/Remote_Desktop_Services#Network_Level_Authentication):